taeho-kil/Scene-Text-Rectification/README.md

 ### Text rectification

-Alignment of characters represent following two properties that are vertical and horizontal alignment properties.
+Alignment of characters represents following two properties that are vertical and horizontal alignment properties.
 The vertical alignment means that characters in the undistorted text are aligned to the horizontal-straight lines, specifically the most top and bottom points of characters are on one of two lines.
 The horizontal alignment means that the character widhts of